Candle Wicks FAQ

 A: Many of our wicks can be used in both soy and paraffin waxes.
 The only wick that we carry that will not work as well in soy is the Zinc Core Wicking.
-The ECO series wick is specifically designed for soy, and it is even coated with a vegetable based wax.
+The ECO series wick is specifically designed for soy, and it is even coated with vegetable-based wax.
 These wicks burn a bit hotter due to the paper filament woven into the braid and are not recommended for paraffin waxes.

 Q: Why are my wicks smoking?

 A: Many factors can contribute to a wick smoking.
 The wax you are using, adding too much fragrance, adding too much dye, not trimming the wick, using a wick that is too large for the container it is in, or having the candle burning in a drafty place may cause it.
 Smoking can also tend to increase when the candle is starting to burn close to the bottom of a container because it is harder for oxygen to reach the flame.

 Q: How do I center a wick in the container?